NikolayChirkov/obj2/README.md

 ## Example application

-A cross-platform (Windows, macOS, iOS, Android) text editor with automatic saving text, window position and size.
+A cross-platform (Windows, macOS, iOS, Android) text editor with automaticly saved text, window position and size is implemented as an example.

+## Detailed description

 - [Class casting](#class-casting)
   - [Inheritance](#inheritance)